 A 1990 Gallup Poll showed that the main reason that has kept most people who are interested in volunteering from doing so is that nobody ever asked them!
 By inviting people individually, you let them know that they aren't just faceless numbers in part of a mass appeal.
-When people interact on a personal level, especially between friends or neighbors, involvement appears less intimidating and distant.
+When people interact on a personal level, especially between friends or neighbors, engagement appears less intimidating and distant.

-You can ask people to get involved directly yourself, or you can get employers to invite their employees and co-workers, teachers to ask their students and families, friends to ask their friends, neighbors to ask their neighbors and so forth.
+You can ask people to get engaged directly yourself, or you can get employers to invite their employees and co-workers, teachers to ask their students and families, friends to ask their friends, neighbors to ask their neighbors and so forth.
 Personal phone calls or letters are more effective than general advertisements.

 Match individual talents, skills, knowledge, and experience with the group's needs

-Not only will the group be stronger as a result, but people will remain involved because they see themselves as being useful.
+Not only will the group be stronger as a result, but people will remain engaged because they see themselves as being useful.
 For example, ask someone with an outgoing personality to speak publicly and a quiet person who enjoys writing to keep written records of what takes place.

 Make participants feel welcome by listening to them and taking them seriously

 When new people arrive for their first meeting or activity, be sure to welcome them, thank them for coming, and solicit their opinions and suggestions.
 Work at bringing them into the discussion.
-Try to get them involved in small projects that will spark their interest.
+Try to get them engaged in small projects that will spark their interest.
 And most important, listen to what they have to say.